-As per the school: Worldwide renowned school of coaching.
+As per the school: A worldwide renowned school of coaching.

-Having all of them its specific approach, they all strive to meet ethical guidelines and high professional standards for their coaches to follow.
+Having all of them a specific approach, they all strive to meet ethical guidelines and high professional standards for their coaches to follow.

-2. As per the coach: Make a little bit of research on the social media to ensure he or she has the proper expertise, background and professional experience to fit your requirements.
+2. As per the coach: Make a little bit of research on social media to ensure he or she has the proper expertise, background, and professional experience to fit your requirements.